 The Pixel line is Google’s series of in-house Android phones.
 There’s been at least one new model released annually since 2016, but what are the newest phones that have been released in the line, and how has the Pixel brand changed over time?
 We’ll take a look at all of that and more.

 Before we get into the modern-day stuff, let’s see how the Pixel line got to where it is today.
 While the first Pixel was announced back in 2016, the Google Nexus phones are a also key part of the history to look at, as they were Google’s original line of Android phones.

 This line started in 2010 as a developer platform with the Nexus One and continued with that trend until 2015 with the Nexus 6P.
-Despite originally being designed as a platform for developers to build Android apps, the Nexus line was well regarded among reviewers and well remembered as some of the best Android phones on the market by enthusiasts.
-This is no small part due to the low entry price for the phones, at least until the Nexus 6 when the price jumped significantly over the preceding models.
+Despite originally being designed as a platform for developers to build Android apps, the Nexus line was well regarded among reviewers and is remembered as some of the best Android phones on the market by enthusiasts.
+This is in no small part due to the low entry price for the phones, at least until the Nexus 6 when the price jumped significantly over the preceding models.

 Here are all the phones Google released under the Nexus name:

 - Galaxy Nexus (2011)